ni/instrumentstudio-plugins/csharp/docs/Creating A CSharp Plugin.md

-# Creating a C# Plugin for InstrumentStudio
+# Creating a C# Plug-In for InstrumentStudio

-This tutorial walks you through creating a simple C# plugin for InstrumentStudio from scratch.
-This plugin has minimal functionality and is intended just to get you to a point where your plugin shows up and can be put into a panel in InstrumentStudio.
-The plugin has no real functionality - the intent is to get you to the point where you have a plugin that is building and running correctly as quickly as possible.
+This tutorial walks you through creating a simple C# plug-in for InstrumentStudio from scratch.
+This plug-in has minimal functionality and is intended just to get you to a point where your plug-in shows up and can be put into a panel in InstrumentStudio.
+The plug-in has no real functionality - the intent is to get you to the point where you have a plug-in that is building and running correctly as quickly as possible.

 ## Overview of the steps